sorincucu84/Live-D3/README.md

 Hour : 12
 Sales : 40
 ```
-Check your dashboard page, charts are refreshed with data.
+Check your dashboard page, charts are now refreshed with new data.
 Cool!
 Try it! :)

 # License